Swetha733N/EXECUTION-OF-LOGIC-GATES-USING-PLC-LADDER-PROGRAM/README.md

-# EXECUTION-OF-LOGIC-GATES-USING-PLC-LADDER-PROGRAM
+ #  EX: 1 EXECUTION-OF-LOGIC-GATES-USING-PLC-LADDER-PROGRAM

- # NAME :
- # REGISTER NUMBER :
- # DEPARTMENT
- # YEAR
+ ## DATE:
+ ## NAME :SWETHA N
+ ## REGISTER NUMBER: 212222110050

 # Aim:
 To implement and verify the functioning of basic logic gates (AND, OR, NOT, NAND, NOR, XOR) using a PLC ladder program and simulate the outputs.